-Vivaldi's "Antiphonal Gloria" is a very exuberant and joyous chorus from his Beatus Vir, a polychoral work based on Psalm 112.
+Vivaldi's "Antiphonal Gloria" is a very exuberant and joyous chorus from his Bentus Vir, a polychoral work based on Psalm 112.
 Scored originally for two choirs, two orchestras and soloists, the work was ideal for performance at St. Mark's in Venice, where the polychoral tradition flourished.
 Originally titled "Paratum cor eius," "Antiphonal Gloria" is the seventh of nine choruses from that psalm setting.

-This edition includes a keyboard part with optional brass parts as an accompaniment.
+This arrangement for two S.S.A.B. choirs includes a keyboard part with optional brass parts as an accompaniment.
 Modern clefs, tempo and dynamic indications, a new text and an optional introduction have also been added by the editor.
-An arrangement of this chorus for two S.S.A.B. choirs with keyboard and optional brass accompaniment is also available (20062).
+An edition of this chorus for two S.A.T.B. choirs with keyboard and optional brass accompaniment is also available (20061).

-The call and response between the two choirs should be clearly rendered by a judicious use of the numbers and types of performing forces in contrasting the parts of Choir II with those of Choir I. For example, Choir II may be sounded by a small group of voices, such as a quartet or an octet, by unison voices and/or Trumpet I only on the soprano part.
-Alternatively, the brass parts (available separately) may be used in lieu of voices.
-This work may also be performed by two brass quartets alone with keyboard.
+The call and response between the two choirs should be clearly rendered by a judicious use of the numbers and types of performing forces in contrasting the parts of Choir II with those of Choir I. For example, Choir II may be sounded by a small group of voices, such as a quartet or an octet, by unison voices and/or Trumpet I only on the soprano part or by all brass only Additionally, this work may be performed by two brass quartets alone with keyboard.
 A full instrumental score, set of parts for two brass quartets and keyboard are available (20064).

-Providing a strong emphasis on the first beat of each measure, emphasizing the normally stressed syllables and words and contrasting the various musical ideas with the suggested dynamic changes will further enhance a performance of this energetic chorus.
-Accent marks are indicated over the stressed syllables of the Latin words in the following productiation guide.
+Providing a strong emphasis on the first beat of each measure, emphasizing the normally stressed syllables and words and contrasting the various musical ideas with the suggested dynamic changes will further enhance a performance of this energetic changes.
+Accent marks are indicated over the stressed syllables of the Latin words in the following pronunciation guide.